12-basavaraj/marvel-form/README.md

 # marvel-form
-This is simple form build using basic html and CSS
+This is simple form build using basic html and CSS.